what is tcu senate?

 TCu Senate is composed of:

-- 7 Class Representatives for each year voted for by their respective class members for a total of 28 Class Representatives.
+7 Class Senators for each year voted for by their respective class members for a total of 28 Class Senators.

 Note: If a class has less than 7 candidates for their class representative seats, the open seats drop down to the following class year.
 For example, if the Class of 2012 only had 5 candidates for Senate, the 2 unfilled seats are open for candidates of the Class of 2013 to fill.

-- 7 Community Representatives with full senatorial powers voted for by the entire undergraduate body including:
+7 Community Senators with full senatorial powers elected by the entire undergraduate student body, including:

-- 3 Trustee Representatives who are appointed by the Senate body without voting power and represent the Tufts Community Union in Board of Trustee meetings.
+3 Trustee Representatives appointed by the Senate body as non-voting members who represent the Tufts Community Union in meetings of the Tufts Board of Trustees.

-A total of 37 Senators make up the TCU Senate body.
+A total of 38 Members make up the TCU Senate body.

 TCU Senate meets every Sunday in the Sophia Gordon Multipurpose Room (15 Talbot Ave, Medford MA 02155).
 General Meetings begin at 7 PM and are open to the public.

-Allocations Board Meetings are every Wednesday beginning at 8 PM in room 220 of the Mayer Campus Center (40 Professor's Row, Medford MA 02155).
-Groups have a scheduled time and are expected to be present 10-15 minutes in advance.
+Allocations Board meetings are every Wednesday beginning at 8 PM in room 220 of the Mayer Campus Center (40 Professor's Row, Medford MA 02155).
+Groups receive scheduled times from the TCU Treasury and are expected to be present 10-15 minutes in advance.

-For inquiries, please contact Chair of Outreach Charlie Zhen at email@example.com.
+For inquiries, please contact TCU Historian Rabiya Ismail at Rabiya.email@example.com.
 The Senate office is located in room 215 of the Mayer Campus Center (40 Professor's Row, Medford MA 02155)